 Base Avatar and default Animation Data in the above description are actually a pointer (e.g., URL) to retrieve them.
 This solution proposes to introduce DAC (i.e., Digital Asset Container) to store Base Avatar and default Animation Data among others.
 UE B receives a URL from UE A and accesses NEF of PLMN of UE A by using the URL.
 The NEF converts the URL to an internal URL, accesses DAC of UE A, retrieves the actual data of Base Avatar and default Animation Data, and send them to UE B. UE A does the same.

 NOTE: Control to allow only an authorized entity to access NEF relies on the CAPIF functionality.
 That is not part of this solution.
+SA6 and SA3 take care of CAPIF.

+Editor's note: FFS who is allowed to access DAC and who owns DAC.
+FFS about the relationship of UEs and the owner of DAC.

+Editor's note: Whether and how the UE can act as an AF is FFS.

+Editor's note: It is assumed that NEF is required to keep the mapping of an internal URL (i.e., DAC API) and an external URL to avoid exposing internal APIs.
+Burden of NEF keeping this mapping is to be evaluated.

+Editor's note: SA3 needs to look into security implication on transmitting URL through SIP/SDP.

-6.X.1.4 Transcoding of Avatar
+6.X.1.5 Transcoding of Avatar

 There are cases that UE B does not have a capability necessary to handle avatar and that UE A still wants to show avatar.
 This solution proposes to introduce a pro-active transcoding for those cases.
 It is assumed that Animation Data is sent and received by using an application data channel.
-DSCF in PLMN of UE A instructs MF to reserve a resource for rendering avatar and sending it as a video media to UE B, as a preparation for a case that UE B does not have a relevant capability.
-The DSCF adds a sendonly video media description and informs UE B. Depending on the response from UE B, the DSCF releases the resource reserved in MF.
+DCSF in PLMN of UE A instructs MF to reserve a resource for rendering avatar and sending it as a video media to UE B, as a preparation for a case that UE B does not have a relevant capability.
+The DCSF adds a sendonly video media description and informs UE B. Depending on the response from UE B, the DCSF releases the resource reserved in MF.

 6.X.2 Procedures